upstarter/automata/README.md

     - Priority
   - Condition nodes
   - In-node Decorators
-  - Helper Nodes for accessing knowledge/messaging systems
+  - Helper Nodes for accessing utility AI systems

 - #### A Concurrent, Scalable Blackboard Knowledge System
-  - A global blackboard that can broadcast messages without being a central point of failure.
+  - A global blackboard that can coordinate automata without being a central point of failure.
-  - Individual Node blackboards readable by all nodes, writeable by owning node
+  - Individual automaton blackboards readable by all automata, writeable by owning automaton
   - ETS Implementation?
   - Potentially bringing the code to the data rather than the other way around.